writerix/Sixteen-Puzzle-Solver/README.md

 # Sixteen-Puzzle-Solver
-Naive n x m puzzle solver for Simon Tatham's Sixteen puzzle
+Naive n x m puzzle solver for Simon Tatham's Sixteen puzzle.

 ## Background
 The Sixteen puzzle challenges the user to sort a grid of numbers.
 Unlike the Fifteen puzzle there isn't an empty space.
 Instead the user must shift entire rows or columns.
 Every move shifts a number outside of the puzzle grid and it reappears on the other size of the corresponding row or column.